gialoui/ata-job-data/README.md

 ## What to improve

 - Unit tests
+- Support more formats of salary and gender
 - Allow pagination
 - Spring Batch to read and process the file by batch of 10 or 20.
 Find the perfect number of items as you implement and test it by yourself.

+### HAPPY TESTING EVERYONE!!!